 - Childcare providers should remain solely with one group of children;

 - Youth activities shall endeavor to maintain social distancing between and among staff and youth to the extent feasible.

 Will parks and other outdoor recreational facilities be open?

 City parks and outdoor recreational facilities remain open, provided users follow social distancing guidelines.
 While community centers remain closed for the time being, the Health Department has released guidance for privately operated swimming pools and aquatic facilities.

-Due to ongoing health concerns, KC Parks has decided it will not open any of the 14 Pools or 14 spray grounds this season.
-After much deliberation and consultation with the City’s Health Department, KC Parks feels this is the best decision for our community.
+Due to ongoing health concerns, KC Parks has decided it will only open some of its pools and spraygrounds this season.
+Please check the KC Parks website for more information.
 KC Parks has reopened dog parks, shelter reservations and tennis / pickleball courts with distancing guidelines, and our 221 parks, miles of trails and golf courses remain open as well.

 My business and/or my job has been impacted by COVID-19.
 Where can I go to get help?

 KCMO.gov/coronavirus includes information on both health/safety and financial resources for businesses and employees.
 The City, local philanthropies, and faith-based organizations are actively working on additional support measures and will share more information as it becomes available.

 If you are an individual needing resources now, please contact United Way 211 by dialing 211 to reach trained, caring professionals seven days a week, 24 hours a day, or visit 211kc.org.